 Prior to launch, we will ensure that all systems meet the requirements of the Federal Information Security Management Act (FISMA), and will test all systems for any vulnerabilities.
 After launch, we will continue to perform ongoing security tests to protect participant data.

-Will the cohort accept children?
+Will the program accept children?

 Yes, eventually.
 The inclusion of children has been central to our goals and objectives from the start.

 There are special scientific and ethical considerations to take into account when involving children in research.
 Before proceeding, we must build in appropriate protections in the informed consent process and our enrollment and retention plans.
 We must also develop scientific protocols specific for children.
-All of Us will convene a task force in the coming months to further develop our strategy for enrollment of special populations, including children.
-The group will not only consider the potential benefits for pediatric research, but also discuss ways to engage children over the long term, into adulthood.

 What do we hope to learn?